kcobos/CC-SIGA/README.md

 ### Configuration system
 A fundamental part of a microservices‑based application is configure all distributed microservices as easy as possible.
 Here we could face to a several configuration and service discovery tools.
 Due to this is a open project, we want all tools which compose the project open as well.

-To facilitate the decision of which configuration tool is the best for this project, the best is to see a [comparative](https://stackshare.io/service-discovery) where [Consul](https://www.consul.io/) could be the best free and open source tool.
+To facilitate the decision of which configuration tool is the best for this project, is better to see a [comparative](https://stackshare.io/service-discovery) where [Consul](https://www.consul.io/) could be one of the best free and open source tool.
 Also it has a lot of [documentation](https://www.consul.io/docs/index.html) to read.
+Another could be [etcd](https://etcd.io/) installed by default in cloud OS.

+### Logging system
+Another fundamental part of a microservices‑based application is to log all microservices errors or information in only one site.
+This site could be centralized or distributed but developers wont have to see logs microservice per microservice.

+As the before decision, here we could see a [comparative](https://stackshare.io/log-management) where [Logstash](https://www.elastic.co/products/logstash) could be one of the best tools to centralize all logs.
+Moreover, we a lot of [information](https://www.elastic.co/guide/en/logstash/current/index.html) about this tool.